GuildedThorn/CI4k/README.md

 # LifeRPC
-LifeRPC is a time based Discord Rich Presence app written in Kotlin designed to report your everyday schedule
+LifeRPC is a time based Discord Rich Presence app written in Java designed to report your everyday schedule